 She quietly lies down on the hospital bed with Jade, snuggling up to her like a scared little child.
-They're lying so close together that Jade can feel Tori softly breathing against her cheek (which is okay, actually, because it feels nice and warm).
+Their bodies are pressed so closely together that Jade can feel Tori's breath against her cheek (which is okay, actually, because it feels nice and warm).

 "Are you scared?"
 Tori asks, her voice soft and laced with fear.

 Jade doesn't answer right away.
-She feels a shift of the mattress as Tori turns her body to one side, tucking her hand beneath her head like a cushion.
+She feels a shift in the mattress as Tori turns her body fully towards her, as if trying to draw herself even closer.
 Jade doesn't move at all, though, or even bother to open her eyes.

 "Of course not," she says, tiredly, yet still with a touch of malice.

-She feels a soft hand slide on top of her own then, and her fingers automatically tense.
-Tori doesn't move her hand away, though, and instead, she begins sliding it farther down.
+She feels a soft hand slide on top of her own then, and her fingers automatically stiffen at the touch.
+Tori doesn't move her hand away, though, and instead, she slides it farther down.
 She grazes the back of Jade's hand, slowly, until she slips her fingers through Jade's, gently pressing her fingertips against her palm.